braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_engage.md

 You can send computed traits and audiences to Braze as `identify` calls to create custom attributes in Braze.

-For example, if you have an Engage computed trait for “Last Product Viewed Item,” you would find `last_product_viewed_item` in the user’s Braze profile under **Custom Attributes**.
+For example, if you have an Engage computed trait for "Last Product Viewed Item," you would find `last_product_viewed_item` in the user's Braze profile under **Custom Attributes**.
 If this were instead an Engage audience, you would find your audience listed under **Custom Attributes** set as `true`.

 | Computed Trait | Audiences |
 | -------------- | --------- |